vcz-fr/TheFollowUp/_posts/2018/01/2018-01-27-not-a-flamethrower.md

     url: "https://www.boringcompany.com/not-a-flamethrower"
     dead: false

-tweet: "Purchase your own Not-a-Flamethrower for the low low price of $Not Available!"
+message: "Purchase your own Not-a-Flamethrower for the low low price of $Not Available!"
 ---